Dr. Lisa Waidner

 Please visit Publications to see more of L.A.
 Waidner's research articles.

-Keywords: Technical writing, scientific publication, academic and SBIR grant proposal writing, data analysis, statistics, PCR, qPCR, qRT-PCR, standard microbiology and virology culturing processes, anaerobic bacteria (culturing, manipulation and transformation), epifluorescence microscopy, infrared microscopy, confocal microscopy, fluorescence in situ hybridization, flow cytometry, bacterial production (3H-leucine), library construction (plasmid, phage, fosmid, BAC), PFGE, microRNA analyses (small RNA 32P Northern blots, miRNA qRT-PCR, nextgen sequencing of small RNA’s), eukaryotic (mammalian, avian, and microalgal) cell culture, Western blotting, conventional and tagged protein chromatography, DGGE population diversity analyses, Chlorobium, Chlorobaculum, Clostridia, Chlamydomonas, Erythrobacter, Roseobacter.
+Keywords: Technical writing, scientific publication, academic and SBIR grant proposal writing, data analysis, statistics, PCR, qPCR, qRT-PCR, standard microbiology and virology culturing processes, anaerobic bacteria (culturing, manipulation and transformation), epifluorescence microscopy, infrared microscopy, confocal microscopy, fluorescence in situ hybridization, flow cytometry, bacterial production (3H-leucine), library construction (plasmid, phage, fosmid, BAC), PFGE, microRNA analyses (small RNA 32P Northern blots, miRNA qRT-PCR, next-generation sequencing of small RNAs), eukaryotic (mammalian, avian, and microalgal) cell culture, Western blotting, conventional and tagged protein chromatography, DGGE population diversity analyses, Chlorobium, Chlorobaculum, Clostridia, Chlamydomonas, Erythrobacter, Roseobacter.
 Delaware River and estuary system, Chesapeake Bay, Pensacola Bay system